 There are no satellites with this bar.

-The build quality of the soundbar is great.
+This soundbar's build quality is great.
 The plastic feels very solid and the grilled sides are a nice touch.
 On the downside, the fabric covering on the top and front face that can rip or get dirty easily.

 Note: This soundbar was tested with the bar only, but we plan to test it with a full setup (sub and satellites) in the future.

 The Sonos Playbar can get pretty loud and can be used in large rooms without a problem.
 However, when pushed to the maximum volume level, this soundbar has thumping and compression artifacts, especially in the bass range.